Health Care Ethics | Doctor of Philosophy Degree

 Program Highlights: The Albert Gnaegi Center for Health Care Ethics is an independent academic unit that reports to the Vice President for Health Sciences at Saint Louis University.
 Some examples of their academic research and pursuits include:

-- Current research projects in the Center include ethical issues related to human research, bioterrorism, pain management, organizational ethics, organ transplantation, cultural competence, and philosophical and religious foundations for discourse in health care ethics.
+- Current research projects in the Center include ethical issues related to human subjects research, clinical practice, medical decision-making, end of life care, organ transplantation and philosophical and religious foundations for discourse in health care ethics.

 - Recent grants totaling several million dollars have been awarded from the National Institute of Health, the Office of Research Integrity, the Mayday Foundation, the Lutheran Foundation, numerous health care systems, and other sources.